KnpLabs/KnpMenuBundle/src/Resources/doc/menu_builder_service.rst

 .. note::

-    The menu service must be public as it will be retrieved at runtime to keep it lazy-loaded.
+    When using Symfony 3.2 or older, the menu service must be public as it will be retrieved at runtime to keep it lazy-loaded.
+On Symfony 3.3+, private services are supported.

 You can now render the menu directly in a template via the name given in the ``alias`` key above: